sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

     >`AppDisplayName`: This is the name of the application on the home screen of the device.

     >`AppName`: This is the name of the folder where the client is created.

+     >`AndroidVersionCode`: The Android application version code.
+It accepts value 'Auto' or any positive integer value.
+If it is not defined, the default version code will be 1.
+For more details, [Android Application Version Code](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/custom-client/branding-custom-client.html#android-application-version-code).

     >`BundleID`: It should be a unique identifier for your application.
 This controls if the client can be installed side by side with other applications on the device.
 Two applications with the same Bundle ID cannot be installed at the same time on a device.
 For iOS this is the Identifier `(AppID)` that is registered in Apple Developer account since that determines if the application can be installed alongside other applications.
 If the `XCode` project is set up to use _Automatically manage signing_ then when building, `XCode` will automatically generate a signing profile for the specified bundle id.
 Without matching them, trying to run the custom client in iOS device will result in failure.
 In Android, it is known as [application ID](https://developer.android.com/build/configure-app-module#set_the_application_id).